redpanda-data/connect/docs/processors/README.md

 ```

 Decompresses the parts of a message according to the selected algorithm.
-Supported decompression types are: gzip (I'll add more later).
+Supported decompression types are: gzip, zlib, bzip2, flate.
 If the list of
 target parts is empty the decompression will be applied to all message parts.

 Part indexes can be negative, and if so the part will be selected from the end